Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 Otherwise, Kerry wouldn't say it.

-John Kerry wouldn't say something like this unless Obama approved it, agreed with It knew about it, sanctioned it or what have you.
+John Kerry wouldn't say something like this unless Obama approved it, agreed with it, knew about it, sanctioned it, or what have you.

-What are you dispute that?
+What do you dispute that?

 What do you mean they can't be this stupid?